mathspp/mathspp/pages/06.courses/intermediate-python-course/_course-format/text.md

 ## Course format

-- 5 business days of immersive learning
-- 4 hours of live sessions per day (two 2-hour sessions per day)
+- 5 business days of immersive learning with 4 hours of live sessions per day (two 2-hour sessions per day) plus assignments to practice concepts learned.
-- Live sessions are recorded
-- Assignments & exercises to practice concepts learned
-- Live coding & hands-on approach
-- Access to a private discussion forum for help outside sessions
+- Access to a private discussion forum to discuss assignments and get help from me and other students.
-- Small class size for personalised attention
+- Small class size for personalised attention.

 - **Next session**: 31st March – 4th April
 - **Price**: $490